Immortals (Achaemenid Empire): History

-The Immortals played an important role in the Achaemenid conquest of Egypt under Cambyses II in 525 BCE, as well as in the Achaemenid conquest of Indus Valley (western Punjab and Sindh, now located in Pakistan) and European Scythia under Darius I in c.
+The Immortals played an important role in the Achaemenid conquest of Egypt under Cambyses II in 525 BCE, as well as in their conquest of the Indus Valley, (western Punjab, and Sindh, present-day Pakistan) and European Scythia conquest under Darius I in c.
 518 BCE and 513 BCE, respectively.
 They also notably participated in the Battle of Thermopylae in 480 BCE during the Greco-Persian Wars and were amongst the Persian troops who occupied Greece in 479 BCE under Mardonius.

 During the final decades of the Achaemenid Empire, the role expected of the Immortals' hazarapatish (lit. 'one thousand overseer') was extended to include that of chief minister to the King of Kings.
 The provision of a bodyguard, in direct attendance of the monarch, had already been allocated to a select thousand-strong detachment of the unit.

-The Persian Immortals played an important role in Cyrus the Great’s conquest of Babylon, namely the Battle of Opis in 539 BCE.
-The well-established regiment were an elite corps of 10,000 heavy infantry in the Achaemenid military unit and were important to the Persian triumph over the Babylonian forces.
-Immortals’ “immortality” was renowned for maintaining its full strength through instant replacement whenever anyone of them fell out of the number by force of death or sickness in order to ensure a consistent and intimidating battle presence.
-The strong battle presence made them a huge force and central element of Cyrus the Great’s strategy and tactics.
+The Immortals played an important role in Cyrus the Great's conquest of Babylon, namely the Battle of Opis in 539 BCE.
+The well-established regiment were an elite corps of 10,000 heavy infantry and were important to the Persian triumph over the Babylonian forces.
+Their perceived "immortality" came from maintaining their full strength through immediate replacement of any soldier who died or fell ill in order to ensure a consistent and intimidating battlefield presence.
+The strong battle presence made them a huge force and central element of Cyrus's strategy and tactics.

-According to Herodotus, Persian strategy at Opis adapted a lot of surprise attack to exploit Babylonian vulnerabilities with Immortals discipline.
-Immortals’ versatility in both ranging engagements, as well as close-quarter combat with their short spears, bow and small sword allowed Cyrus the Great to maneuver them into breaching Babylonian lines, which also been seen in later war like Thermopylae.
-Cook further supports this inference by noting that the Immortals' rigorous training and discipline were what made them elite and the perfect choice to lead charges and anchor key defensive positions in the war.
+According to Herodotus, the strategy at Opis adapted a lot of surprise attack to exploit Babylonian vulnerabilities with the Immortals' discipline.
+Their versatility in both ranged engagements, as well as close-quarter combat with their short spears, bow and small sword allowed Cyrus to maneuver them into breaching Babylonian lines, which also been seen in later in Thermopylae.
+Cook further supports this, stating that their rigorous training and discipline made them elite and the perfect choice to lead charges and anchor key defensive positions.

 Despite the lack of direct description toward Immortals in the field, their prominence as the Persians' elite military unit implies a significant contribution.
-Scholars like Dandamaev and Vogelsang argue that their involvement in foundational victories like the Battle of Opis reinforced their operational importance within the Achaemenid military framework.
+Scholars like Dandamaev and Vogelsang say that their involvement in foundational victories like in Opis reinforced their importance within the Achaemenid military framework.

 A Median (left) and a Persian (right), both in army ceremonial dress, depicted in ancient carvings at Persepolis.
 Some scholars speculate that these warriors represent the Immortals.